 - and have many more features which I will cover in a future article.

-Another great alternative as ATVs have excellent gas mileage and are really quiet (especially if you attache one of those ATV silencers).
-You can even add a small trailer to it for your bug-out bags.
+Another great alternative, since ATVs have excellent gas mileage and are really quiet (especially if you attach one of those ATV silencers).
+You can even add a small trailer to it for your supplies.

 ATVs are great if you have a bug out location around 100 miles away from where you live.
 And when you know there’s a retreat full of stockpiled supplies that awaits you.